 Strategy: To persuade decision makers at HM Treasury, Department for Transport and Highways England that the A120 should be given public funds for a full feasibility study to improve the road.
-This needed to be done by rallying local political and business support that, although strong, had previously been fragmented.
+This could only be accomplished by rallying local political and business support in to a focused and co-ordinated campaign.

-The Results: £10m was made available in the 2015 Budget for a full feasibility study on improving the A120, with a view to it being included in the Roads Investment Strategy 2 Period (2020-2025).
-Riverside's work on this campaign was nominated for Consultancy Campaign of the Year at The Public Affairs Awards 2015.
+The Results: The full £10m required for the feasibility study on improving the A120 was allocated in the 2015 Budget., The ultimate objective was to secure inclusion in the Roads Investment Strategy 2 Period (2020-2025).
+Riverside's work on this campaign was a finalist for Consultancy Campaign of the Year at The Public Affairs Awards 2015.

 The Chartered Institute for Ecology and Environmental Management (CIEEM)

-The Brief: Following the Brexit vote in June 2016, CIEEM were keen to make their case to decision makers in Westminster and Whitehall for strong environmental protection when Britain leaves the EU.
-CIEEM, who had not engaged in extensive political engagement previously, needed to know who to speak to and when, but also what to say and how.
+The Brief: Following the Brexit vote in June 2016, CIEEM were keen to make their case to policy developers and decision makers in Westminster and Whitehall for strong environmental protection when the UK leaves the EU.
+CIEEM, who had not engaged in extensive political engagement previously, needed to know not only who to speak to and when, but also what to say and how.

 Strategy: Riverside started with the basics of mapping out the key decision makers across Westminster and Whitehall.
-This laid the foundation for CIEEM’s contact programme for the next 6 months.
-Riverside were able to put CIEEM in front of key MPs and officials, including Chairs of Select Committees, senior DEFRA officials and a cross party grouping of MPs with an interest in the environment.
-Underpinning this work, was key campaign literature that Riverside had written and designed after several messaging and training workshops with senior CIEEM staff.
+This laid the foundation for CIEEM’s contact programme for the next six months.
+Riverside were able to put CIEEM in front of key MPs and officials, including Chairs of relevant Select Committees, senior DEFRA officials, and a cross-party grouping of MPs with an interest in the environment.
+Underpinning this work was key campaign literature that Riverside had written and designed after several messaging and training workshops with senior CIEEM staff.

 The Results: Within a few months, CIEEM had helped persuade DEFRA to publish a consultation on how environmental legislation would be administered and enforced after Brexit.
-Crucially, they had persuaded senior Conservative backbenchers that an environmental enforcement body with teeth was crucial to ensuring Britain’s environmental future.
+Crucially, they had persuaded senior Conservative backbenchers that an environmental enforcement body with teeth was crucial to ensuring the UK’s environmental future.

 The Brief: Rockwool, the UK's leading manufacturer in sustainable stone wool insulation materials for thermal, fire and acoustic insulation, sensed a commercial opportunity in the Government’s and Mayor of London’s efforts to combat noise pollution.

-Strategy: Riverside drafted a comprehensive political audit mapping out the areas of London where noise was most a problem and where London Boroughs had strategies in place.
+Strategy: Riverside drafted a comprehensive political audit mapping out the areas of London where noise was most problematic and where London Boroughs had strategies to mitigate noise pollution in place.

-The Results: ROCKWOOL were delighted with the compressive and succinctly written 7,000-word report that gave their sales team a clear outline of a commercial strategy, giving them all the information that they needed on the people and places to target across London.
+The Results: ROCKWOOL were delighted with the comprehensive 7,000-word report that gave their sales team a clear outline of a commercial strategy, providing them with all the information that they needed on the people and places to target across London.

 Omnicell SAFE Campaign

-Strategy: Following an initial meeting programme to get Omnicell’s senior management in front of key parliamentarians and officials, Riverside organised a Patient Safety Health Summit to further raise awareness of medication errors and automated medication dispensing solutions amongst healthcare decision makers and practitioners.
+Strategy: Following an initial meeting programme to get Omnicell’s senior management in front of key parliamentarians and officials, Riverside organised a Patient Safety Health Summit to further raise awareness of medication errors - and the key role that automated medication dispensing solutions could play in preventing them - amongst healthcare decision makers and practitioners.
 The Summit programme was designed to present a range of expert voices and highlight ways the Government and the NHS could improve patient safety.

 The Results: Riverside identified and secured a parliamentarian chair for the summit, Andrea Jenkyns MP, Chair of the All-Party Parliamentary Group on Patient Safety.
-Riverside also secured parliamentarian panellists such as Sir Kevin Barron MP, Chair of the All-Party Parliamentary Group on Pharmacy and a selection of expert speakers from Great Ormond Street Hospital, Diabetes UK and the Royal College of Nursing.
-Attendees, who had been selected from NHS Trusts around the country and interested patient groups, discussed the role of technology in improving patient safety, reducing medication errors and supporting the NHS workforce.
+Riverside also secured parliamentarian panellists such as Sir Kevin Barron MP, Chair of the All-Party Parliamentary Group on Pharmacy, and a selection of expert speakers from Great Ormond Street Hospital, Diabetes UK and the Royal College of Nursing.
+Attendees, who had been selected from NHS Trusts and interested patient groups from, discussed the role of technology in improving patient safety, reducing medication errors and supporting the NHS workforce.
 The SAFE campaign has been nominated for the CIPR Public Affairs Campaign of the Year.